Las Téoulères

 In ancient Africa, the essence of art was the celebration of life.

-And what does it mean to celebrate life ?
+And what does it truly mean to celebrate life ?

-A dynamic tension between rule and freedom brings the creative subject to surrender to the living forces of the songs, to flow into the source of life itself.
+A dynamic tension between rule and freedom moves the creative subject to surrender to the living forces of the songs, to flow into the source of life itself.

 Based on oral transmission, this approach aims at regaining, through gentle induction, the innate unity of body and voice.
 The focus is on discovering the wave of the song.
 The wave itself requests this unity, expressing the inner energy of the song.

-The exploration is open to anyone in good physical and psychological shape who feels a need to engage, with full awareness, in a process of self-inquiry and artistic discovery.
+The exploration is open to anyone whose physical and psychological condition is appropriate, and who feels the need to engage, with full awareness, in a process of inquiry and artistic discovery.

 Required skills: